ssube/js-utils/README.md

 import { mustExist } from '@apextoaster/js-utils';
 ```

-The library is bundled and depends on lodash, linked in a vendor module.
+The library is bundled and has no dependencies.

 ## Features